 The alarm light board also has a separate light sensor that is capable of measuring the ambient light intensity.
-The ambient light feedback can be used to auto-adjust the brightness of the keypad backlits, alarm light LEDs and the CCFL lamps of the LCD panel to the different ambient light conditions.
+The ambient light feedback can be used to auto-adjust the brightness of the keypad backlits, alarm light LEDs and the LCD display backlight to the different ambient light conditions.